xbnrxout/IoT-XR-Proj/README.md

 A prompt will display and simply type in the default password

 ![](pi_ssh.png)

+You might be prompted to change your password.
+Do so now

 ## You have now successfully logged into your pi!